Use these in every day life and you will reach your weight loss goals.

 You don't need to go to the gym, you don't need to run a marathon, you don't need to swim the channel.
 Moving burns calories.
 That's any form of movement, not just the generic stuff that springs to mind at first.
 Playing with your kids, doing the gardening, having a nice afternoon walk.
 This all burns calories.

 Find an activity you enjoy, this will help you stick to it and do it regularly.
-All we want is an elevated heart rate.
+All we want is an elevated heart rate and a sense of enjoyment.

 Weighing yourself daily is not fun.
 You can change a pound or two from day to day due to a number of things including water retention.
 This tends to depress you and make you give up.

 Ideally, you should be using measurements to monitor your progress, ignore the scales.
-This has proven very difficult to almost everyone I have ever worked with so what I advise is, weigh yourself weekly or monthly.
-It should be done on the same day, at the same time, every time you do it.
-This will give you your most accurate result.
+This has proven very difficult to almost everyone I have ever worked with so what I advise is, weigh yourself monthly.
+This will give you your most accurate result if this is what you chose to do (seriously though, I would always try to stay away from them).

-If you can stretch out to monthly it is even better, mainly because it gives your body full time to adjust and give a clear reading over week to week.
+If you can stretch out to monthly it gives your body full time to adjust and give a clear reading of what is going on.
 Especially when we are only looking to lose 1 pound per week.
-Women need to be aware that weight may fluctuate around menstruation, for this reason, do not be disheartened if your weight doesn't change much, or goes up a little, through that time of the month.
+Women need to be aware that weight may fluctuate around menstruation, for this reason, do not be disheartened if your weight doesn't change much, or goes up a little, through the month.
+Just take pics and measurements instead.

 The 9th Commandment - Plan ahead

 If you plan your weekly meals ahead of the shop, you will buy only what you need.
 You will get meals necessary for the week and not buy so much junk or be tempted to order a takeaway.
+You can still get beers or pizza, just have it planned in ready so you don’t go over your calories.
 This saves calories and money.
 Win, win!

 To add to this, plan your exercise sessions in advance to make sure you fit it in around your schedule.
 If you plan it in, you are much more likely to see it through and make it work.
 Once it is planned, stick to it!
 Don't let anything get in your way or stop you.